 This general qualitative study examined the differentiated nature of short- and long-term occasional teaching.
 Five occasional teachers experienced in transitioning between short- and long-term occasional teaching work arrangements each completed a semi-structured interview.
 Findings demonstrated that the work arrangements were differentiated in three key areas: (1) General teacher expectations; (2) School interactions; and (3) Professional presence.
 More favourably perceived long-term occasional teaching experiences in all three areas contributed to the formation of an internal teacher workforce values hierarchy that subordinated the short-term occasional teaching work arrangement.
 In addition, the short- to long-term occasional teaching transition was experienced as a progressive hierarchical shift, whereas a regressive hierarchical shift marked the long- to short-term occasional teaching transition.
 Hierarchical differentiation among the separate short- and long-term occasional teaching workgroups was found based on the amount of accumulated work.
 Policy and practice implications include approaching short- and long-term occasional teaching as heterogeneous work arrangements.

 Chalikakis, Annamarie, "Short- and Long-Term Occasional Teaching Work Arrangement Differences" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 406.